vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 "Hypertext Transfer Protocol version 2 (HTTP/2) Parameters" registry, with a value set to "Yes" for SETTINGS (0x4), and to "No" for all other previously defined settings.

-IANA will add the following entry into the "HTTP/2 Settings" table:

-  Code
-  : 0x??

-  Name
-  : HPACK_ENABLE_STATIC_TABLES

-  Initial Value
-  : 1

-  Reference
-  : This document

-TODO: Add HTTP/3 once IANA has an HTTP/3 registry.

 --- back